 Academics & Research

 Drew University is not only devoted to creating a sustainable campus, it is also committed to providing top sustainability education.
-The Environmental Studies & Sustainability (ESS) Department offers students the opportunity to major in a degree program studying real-world global issues and coming up with solutions.
+The Environmental Studies & Sustainability (ESS) Program offers students the opportunity to major or minor in a degree program studying real-world global issues and coming up with solutions.

-Did you know that there are 3 different student groups focused on sustainable initiatives at Drew University?
+Did you know that there are multiple student groups focused on sustainable initiatives at Drew University?